NLJinchuriki/supra-starkey-connect/README.md

 ### react-example-app

 A React-based application demonstrating how to integrate and use the `supra-starkey-connect` library within a React environment.

+### react-nextjs-example-app

+A React-based NextJS application demonstrating how to integrate and use the `supra-starkey-connect` library within a React environment.

 ### vanilla-example-app